GamerNoTitle/MCDR-Mirror-Server/README.md

 > ### 2020/7/6
 >
-> I've got the problem on the plugin cannot worked well on Minecraft 1.16+ because of the file `Session.lock` have been locked by Minecraft, I'm trying to fix it
+> I've got the problem on the plugin cannot worked well on Minecraft 1.16+ because of the file `Session.lock` have been locked by Minecraft.
+Now I'm using a compromised solution: turn off the server to copy the world into the mirror one and then turn on the server
+>
+> I'm trying to refer the QBM plugin to make 1.16+ server can use the hot sync

 use `!!mirror` to call out the help menu